Think about a typical person in your audience.

 4. Connect personally

 Human emotion has great impact.
 Often a speaker is passionate, excited, angry about an issue but fails to express it.
 Of course, it may not be appropriate to express these emotions.
-But where it is appropriate and will help get your message across, consider stating your personal view or give a personal story or anecdote.
+But where it is appropriate and will help get your message across, consider stating your personal view or give a personal story or anecdote to start a speech.

 If you have a strong opinion about the topic, or want the audience to understand it is especially important, tell them at the start.